-Can I Try To Settle My Appeal after Filing It or Use Some Form of Alternative Dispute Resolution?
+Can I Try to Settle My Appeal after Filing It or Use Some Form of Alternative Dispute Resolution?

 The Board strongly encourages the parties in cases before it to attempt to settle their disputes among themselves.
 Settlement is frequently better for the parties than a decision from the Board.
 In many cases, the parties will remain in some kind of relationship with each other after a decision.
 Working on a settlement can help them to work together in the future and perhaps avoid additional disputes.